 Do you need a visa? : Visitors from the UK, USA, EU countries, Canada, Australia, and New Zealand do not need a visa.
 Other countries may have to apply for a visa.
 If you have a valid Schengen visa with multiple or double entries, it can be used for visiting Croatia.
 Otherwise, you have to apply for a separate Croatian visa.

 Currency: Croatian currency is Kuna (kn).
 Though Croatia is a part of the European Union, it is best to use Kuna here.
 Euro is also widely accepted but you will get a change in local currency and the exchange rate would not be the best.
 Credit cards are sometimes not accepted by vacation rentals, small restaurants, and shops.
 ATM is the best for getting the local currency.
 One dollar is equal to 6.80 kn.

 Top Places to Visit in Croatia:

 Croatia has so much to see, that it is not easy picking up the best.
-There are more than a thousand islands, lush national parks, world heritage sites, and never-ending coastline.
-Let us list the must-see
+There are more than a thousand islands, lush national parks, world heritage sites, and a never-ending coastline.
+Let us list the must-sees:

 The Croatian capital Zagreb may be overshadowed by the scenic Split and Dubrovnik, but it needs to be explored for its street art, museums, theatres, Austro-Hungarian architecture, and buzzing nightlife.
 The sprawling cosmopolitan city has many shopping, eating, and entertainment options.
 Zagreb sightseeing starts from Bana Jelacica – the heart of the city where all cafes are located making it an ideal meeting place.
 Museum of Broken Relationships, Zagreb Cathedral, tree-lined Strossmayer Promenade, Stone Gate, and the colorful Dolac Market are some other popular tourist spots.